Darius (video game)

-is a 1987 horizontal-scrolling shooter arcade game developed and published by Taito.
+is a 1987 horizontally scrolling shooter video game developed and published by Taito for arcades.
 Players control a starship named the Silver Hawk in its mission to destroy the Belser empire before they wipe out the planet Darius.
 Its gameplay involves traversing through a series of scrolling levels while destroying enemies and collecting power-up icons.
-It is notable for its unique three-screen panoramic display, upbeat soundtrack, and cute anime-influenced graphics.
+It is notable for its unique three-screen panoramic display.

 The game was designed by a small team of others led by Junji Yarita.
 In contrast to other similar games, which feature mechanical or insect-like enemies, Darius uses aquatic creatures like fish and crabs for its enemies and screen-filling bosses.
 Its large arcade cabinet, based on Taito's earlier panoramic display game Laser Grand Prix (1983), was designed to provide a cinematic atmosphere and stand out from other games at the time.
-The upbeat soundtrack was created by Taito's "house band" Zuntata, the majority being composed through a combination of FM synthesis and sampling.
+The soundtrack was created by Taito's "house band" Zuntata, the majority being composed through a combination of FM synthesis and sampling.